MRJ-XZ/Dualshock4/README.md

 # Dualshock4
 A simple program for dualshock4 to get data from it, to exhibit lightbar demo and to control vibration generators using wired connection.

-Dualshock4 is known to the kernel as a **HID device**; like keyboard, mouse, ect... and sends data to the host computer every 4 ms.
-This Code is a simple example of reading the transmitted data (buttons status, built-in gyroscope data,...) and keeping it for further usages; so it can be implemented in other programs.
+Dualshock4 is known to the kernel as a **HID device**; like keyboard, mouse, ect... and sends data to the host computer every 4 ms. This Code is a simple example of reading the transmitted data (buttons status, built-in gyroscope data,...) and keeping it for further usages; so it can be implemented in other programs.
+This project also contains the code to control features of dualshock 4 such as lightbar and vibration.

 > for more information about HID devices:
 [introduction to HID](https://docs.kernel.org/hid/index.html)